mathjax/MathJax-docs/output/linebreaks.rst

-Note that there is now a new :data:`output` configuration block that can be used to provide options that are common to both CHTML and SVG output, so that you may have set for your default output jax will stay in effect when the user changes renderers via the contextual menu.
+Note that there is now a new :data:`output` configuration block that can be used to provide options that are common to both CHTML and SVG output, so that options you may have set for your default output jax will stay in effect when the user changes renderers via the contextual menu.

 When :data:`displayOverflow` is set to ``linebreak``, the breaking is controlled by the settings in the :data:`linebreaks` sub-block of the